 The Dish You Cannot Leave Without Trying: Pescaito Frito

 Pescaito frito is the signature dish of this stretch of the Andalucian coast.
-It is a mixed fry of small fish, typically including small fillets of fresh fish, small squid rings, prawns, and whatever small fish are in season.
+It is a mixed fry of small fish, typically including small fillets of fresh fish, squid rings, prawns, and whatever small fish are in season.
 The fish is lightly dusted in special frying flour (harina para freir), cooked in very hot olive oil, and served immediately in a paper cone or on paper.

 When done properly, the batter is almost invisible, the fish is not greasy at all, and the whole thing is eaten in minutes because it needs to be.
-This is not a restaurant dish.
-You find it at freidurías (frying shops), at beach chiringuitos, and at bars near the port.
-Price is typically €6 to €10 for a generous portion.
+Find it at freidurías (frying shops), beach chiringuitos near Playa de la Atunara, and bars near the La Atunara fishing quarter.
+A generous portion typically costs €6 to €10.
 It is one of the genuinely great simple foods of southern Spain.

 Where to Eat in La Linea: Areas Guide

-Plaza de la Constitucion Area
+Plaza de la Constitución and Surrounding Streets

-The main square and surrounding streets are the heart of La Linea's bar and restaurant scene.
-You will find tapas bars, traditional restaurants serving full meals, and cafes for breakfast.
 This is where most menus del dia are served and where locals go for a drink after work.
-It is busy from around 8am (breakfast) through to midnight or later on weekends.
-Expect €2 to €4 for tapas and €8 to €12 for a full menu del dia.
+Expect activity from around 8am through to midnight or later at weekends.

 Breakfast in La Linea

 Spanish breakfast is a ritual that La Linea takes seriously.
 The standard order is a café con leche (half coffee, half hot milk) and a tostada (thick white bread, toasted, served with olive oil and either tomato puree or jam).
-A full tostada con tomate y aceite is one of the great simple breakfast experiences and costs €1.50 to €3 at most bars.
-Add a freshly squeezed orange juice for another €1.50 and you have a breakfast that sets you up for the morning.
+A tostada con tomate y aceite typically costs €1.50 to €3 at most bars.
+Add a freshly squeezed orange juice and you have a breakfast that sets you up for the morning.

 Price Reference Guide